5 Ways to Increase Customer Engagement within Your Craft Beverage Business

 Are you utilizing social media to the fullest for your craft beverage business?
 Regarding the mission to increase customer engagement, it is important to interact with social media touch points when people are posting about your beverages.
 This goes beyond just liking a photo that they posted on Instagram at your taproom.
 Take the time to interact with them.
 It shows others that you are passionate about your beverages and truly care about the consumer.

-It is important to remember that a post on social media is potentially reaching a new market or audience that doesn’t even know your business.
+It is important to remember that a social media post could potentially reach a new market or audience that doesn’t even know your business.
 That is why it is important to be active and engage your consumers.
 Potential new consumers could be scrolling through their feed, see your interaction and be compelled to learn a little more about you.

-Consumers love getting acknowledged by their favorite craft beverage business, so do repost their stories or photos if it fits your brand; that will begin the process of fostering strong customer loyalty.
+Consumers love getting acknowledged by their favorite craft beverage business, so do your best to repost their stories or photos if it fits your brand; that will begin the process of fostering strong customer loyalty.

 Don’t exist only to accept engagement.
 Instagram gives you the opportunity to like photos your fans take of your taproom, your events and your beverages.